MAlexGG/auth-spring-security-jwt/Readme.md

-# :warnign: Authentication and Authorization
+# :warning: Authentication and Authorization

 ## Objective
 Learn how to do an authentication and authorization based with tokens using Spring Security and JWT with roles.